 Rock and Roll Birthdays

-Pearl Jam, Mother Love Bone, and Green River guitarist Stone Gossard is 50.
+Pearl Jam, Mother Love Bone, and Green River guitarist, songwriter, and good friend of Chris Cornell Stone Gossard is 51.